The Aracuan Bird from The Three Caballeros is pink, unlike its real world counterpart the Plain Chacalaca, which is more of a dull brown.

 The Sarco Brothers from Dino Time are supposed to be Sarcosuchus as their name suggests, but they look more like mutated crocodiles instead.

-The titular character of Bolt is supposed to be a white German Shepherd and from the looks of it an adult.
+The title character of Bolt is supposed to be a white German Shepherd and from the looks of it an adult.
 One of the most noticeable errors is he's way too small.
 He's barely larger than a cat.
 There's concept art◊ of him looking much more accurate than in the final product.
+In fact Bolt looks more a Hinks Bull Terrier.
+There is even some concept art of him with a slightly curved head.